limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

-Team has access to all required tools and environments                 |       | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 |  Green     |
+Team has access to all required tools and environments                 |       | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 |      |